 - Incorporate your Principles for Improvement into your CQI plan. - Assure everyone has contributed ideas and ensure everyone knows the next steps to take toward improvement. - When planning for CQI goals, look toward implementing the next level's indicators. - Start small.
 Focus on one indicator at a time. - Be patient.
 Do not be discouraged if your initial score falls within Sprouting or Budding.
-Growth takes time. - Change what you can and accept those things that are outside of your program's ability to improve. - Share your plan for growth (Principles for Improvement) with everyone involved on your team. - Remember, you can continue to consult with your Program Quality Assessor even after your internal assessment is completed.
-The assessor has a wealth of knowledge of the scale and implementation practices to support your program in their CQI journey.
+Growth takes time. - Change what you can and accept those things that are outside of your program's ability to improve. - Share your plan for growth (Principles for Improvement) with everyone involved on your team. - Plan to revisit your goals and program's administrative practices regularly to assess and update as goals are achieved.
+The CQI process is cyclical as you continuously reflect on your practices and your drive for growth.